There's something about a cemetery. Something strangely alluring... A feeling that's just out of reach, can't-quite-put-your-finger-on-it.

 Then once more back into the open air, we followed pathways through lush gardens and flower beds back to the entrance colonnade, where we found ourselves at the end of our tour.

-Our visit to this special cemetery was at once atmospheric and informative, and the tour led by the guide both memorable and moving.
-A trip to Highgate Cemetery, one of London's more off-the-beaten-track attractions, is definitely a journey worth making!
+Our visit to this special north-London cemetery was at once atmospheric and informative, and the tour led by the tour guide both memorable and moving.
+A trip to Highgate Cemetery, one of London's more enigmatic and off-the-beaten-track attractions, is absolutely a journey worth making!